-In the vicinity of Midhope Castle, there is not much to see; right below, a factory seems to use the castle as a warehouse, and there are many grouse on the sides of the road.
+There is not much to see in the vicinity of Midhope Castle; right below, a factory uses the castle as a warehouse, and there are many grouse on the sides of the road.
 But it is a Must-Visit place for Outlander fans!

 3. Blackness Castle

 Blackness Castle is a fortress in a privileged location.
-To get there, you have to continue on a narrow road, with this wonderful view, with the cloudy sky even seems a little baleful.
+To get there, you have to continue on a narrow road, with this wonderful view, the cloudy sky seems a little baleful.

 4. Linlithgow Palace

 Another palace appears in Outlander.
-But it deserves a visit, not only the palace that is in ruins, but its surroundings and the village where it is located is very picturesque.
+But it deserves a visit, not only the palace that is in ruins, but its surroundings and the village where it is located are very picturesque.

 This 15th-century palace saw the birth of James V and his daughter Mary Stuart, also known as Mary Queen of Scots.